decaf-dev/obsidian-dataloom/README.md

 5. Select **Install**
 6. Then select **Enable**

-### Linking table files
+### Linking dashboard files

-By default, Obsidian won't display `.table` files in the menu that opens when you type double brackets `[[`.
+By default, Obsidian won't display `.dashboard` files in the menu that opens when you type double brackets `[[`.
 In order for Obsidian to do this, you must enable detection of all file extensions.

 1. In Obsidian, open **Settings**
 2. Select **File & Links**
 3. Toggle **Detect all file extensions**

-This will allow you to make links to a table e.g. `[[mytable.table]]`
+This will allow you to make links to a dashboard e.g. `[[my-dashboard.dashboard]]`

-## Creating a table
+## Creating a dashboard

-Start by creating a new table.
-You can do this by clicking on the table icon on the sidebar.
+Start by creating a new dashboard.
+You can do this by clicking on the dashboard icon on the sidebar.

 <img width="378" alt="Obsidian Sidebar" src="https://user-images.githubusercontent.com/40307803/233815916-c2c43dc6-5a99-4810-901a-d1e3cce97be0.png">

-You can also right click on a folder and click **New Notion-Like table**
+You can also right click on a folder and click **New dashboard**

 <img width="500" alt="Screenshot 2023-05-06 at 3 36 12 AM" src="https://user-images.githubusercontent.com/40307803/236616281-51fdab3e-fb43-4d5b-a33d-86141ab192b7.png">

 ## Features

-For detailed documentation on table features see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)
+For detailed documentation on dashboard features see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)

 ## Guides

-For detailed guides on how to use the table see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)
+For detailed guides on how to use the dashboard see: [https://trey-wallis.github.io/obsidian-dashboards](https://trey-wallis.github.io/obsidian-dashboards)

 ## Roadmap